THE RIGHTS OF TRANSGENDER PEOPLE IN WASHINGTON STATE

-Yes.
-More and more transgender immigrants are being granted asylum after making the case that they have been persecuted at home because of their failure to conform to cultural gender roles and/or sexual orientation.
+More and more transgender immigrants are being granted asylum after making the case that they have been persecuted at home because of their failure to conform to cultural gender roles and/or sexual orientation.84

 Although many of the courts addressing the issue confuse sexual orientation with gender identity or expression, it is clear that transgender people are a "particular social group" entitled to the protection of asylum laws.

 Terminology used to discuss gender expression and identity varies within transgender communities and has changed over time.
-To respect every individual’s right to self-identify as they choose, the term(s) preferred by an individual should always be used.
+To respect every individual's right to self-identify, the term(s) preferred by an individual should always be used.
 For clarity, here is a general list of common words and phrases used in this guide and elsewhere:

 Transgender: A broad term for people whose gender identity, expression, or behavior is different from those typically associated with their assigned sex at birth.
 Some people prefer the term "trans," an abbreviation for "transgender."
 Please note: "Transgender" is correctly used as an adjective, not a noun — thus, "transgender people" is appropriate, but "transgenders" is often viewed as disrespectful.
 Use of the term as a past-tense verb — for instance, "transgendered" — is also often viewed as disrespectful.
 "Transsexual" is an older term for people whose gender identity is different from their assigned sex at birth and who seek to transition from male to female or female to male.
 Many people do not use or prefer the term "transsexual" because of its overly clinical association.

 Gender Expression: The way a person represents or expresses one's gender identity to others, often through behavior, clothing, hairstyle, and/or voice or body characteristics.